 - In Avoid The Noid, a grinning noid.

-- The infamously bad Drake Of The 99 Dragons has the guardians that keep bringing Drake back to life.
+- Drake of the 99 Dragons has the guardians that keep bringing Drake back to life.
 Every time you die, you're sent to their realm for them to mock you before sending you back to the stage.
-Seeing as getting sent there requires two loading screens (one to get there and one to go back,) and the game's supremely bad quality will ensure that you die many, many times, this gets old really fast.
+Seeing as getting sent there requires two loading screens (one to get there and one to go back), and the game's supremely bad quality will ensure that you die many, many times, this gets old really fast.

 - The Grim Reaper in Shadowgate.

 - This nut in Total Distortion.
 Probably better-known than the entire rest of the game.